aredn/documentation/arednGettingStarted/node_admin.rst

   This is the maximum distance between nodes at which you can expect to achieve a usable radio link.
 The default value is 50 miles / 80 kilometers, but you can adjust this setting if your node is only able to maintain a usable radio link with nearby nodes.
 The distance can be limited in order to prevent distant nodes from intermittently connecting to your node due to changes in atmospheric (or other) conditions.
 Communicating with these distant nodes uses a lot more radio time and can negatively impact local communications.

 Minimum Quality
-  This is the minimum link quality required in order to reliably pass data between nodes, and the default value is 35%.
+  This is the minimum link quality required in order to reliably pass data between nodes, and the default value is ``35%``.
 This is calculated as the moving average of total sent packets over total sent packets plus retransmissions.
 For example, if a node must send every packet twice for it to be successfully received, the link quality would be 50%.

 LAN Hotspot Radio settings
 ++++++++++++++++++++++++++

-This option configures the radio as a standard `802.11 <https://en.wikipedia.org/wiki/IEEE_802.11>`_ wifi hotspot for your node's LAN network.
+This option configures the radio as a standard `802.11 <https://en.wikipedia.org/wiki/IEEE_802.11>`_ FCC Part 15 wifi hotspot for your node's LAN network.
 Any device that connects to your node using its wifi hotspot will receive an IP address on your node's LAN subnet.

 .. image:: _images/admin-radio-2.png
  :alt: Admin Radio Settings 2